MENU

 Policies Matter

-• Develop and fund federal and state workforce development programs.
-Workforce training will be critical to the continued growth of the industry, as nearly 85 percent of employers in the state report at least some difficulty hiring workers.
+• Develop and fund federal and state workforce development programs: One of the biggest challenges to expanding clean energy job opportunities is filling open positions.
+Workforce training will be critical to continued industry growth, with 85 percent of clean energy employers in Iowa reporting at least some difficulty hiring workers.

 Subsector Details